 Capturing the adjusted workspace will perform a clean re-capture, and all previous CLI arguments and settings will be removed.
 The re-capture can be reverted to return to the original workspace if necessary.

-Adding command line (CLI) arguments to applications
+Adding CLI arguments to applications

 You can find more information on VS Code and Terminal CLI arguments can be found below:

-Each app will have its own set of command line arguments that can be used to modify the launch behaviour, but many apps use similar patterns.
+Each app will have its own set of command line arguments that can be used to modify the launch behavior, but many apps use similar patterns.
 For example, try passing a comma-separated list of URLs to Edge and other browsers to launch the browser with those tabs open, or pass a filepath to an Office application, text editor or IDE to launch directly to that file.

 Launching apps as admin